Elf2707/react-native-kite/README.md

 # react-native-kite
-Start module for simple integrating https://www.kite.ly SDK to the RN project
+Start module for simple integration https://www.kite.ly SDK to the RN project